What I can offer for you and your family

 – If a video is requested, please provide the equipment.

-Immediate postpartum support for bonding and feeding for about 2-3 hours after birth
+Immediate postpartum support for bonding and feeding for 1-3 hours after birth

-– As a CLEC, I can help with the first breastfeeding session
+– As a CLEC, I can help with the first nursing session.

-– I can remember and help you achieve any postpartum wishes you have
+– I can remember and help you achieve your postpartum wishes.

 Continued postpartum support

--1 follow up visit within the first several days to check in.
-Lactation support if needed.
+– 1 in-home visit within the first several days to check in.
+Lactation support as needed.

--1 follow up visit after 2-6 weeks to process the birth and provide additional resources as needed.
+– 1 in-home visit 2-6 weeks postpartum to process the birth and provide additional resources as needed.

 - A reliable back up